mom reading to preschool girl, tablet, orange sofa, plants, read alouds, preschool

 ● Fun & Educational Follow-Up Activities

-• Possibly, but teaching your preschooler is not our goal.
-We’re here to get your child excited about learning.
+• Possibly, but teaching your preschooler to read shouldn't be tackled too early or before your child is ready.
+First, get your child excited about learning!

-Experts say that most children learn to read by age 6 or 7 and some may learn much earlier.
+Experts say most children learn to read by age 6 or 7, and some may learn much earlier.

-Instead, focus on spending time together while reading aloud, strengthen your bond and allow your child to see that reading is a positive experience.
+Instead, focus on spending time together while reading aloud.
+This will strengthen your bond and allow your child to see that reading is a positive experience.

-If you force your child, he may learn to read, but he may also develop a negative attitude towards learning.
+If you force your child to learn to read, he may also develop a negative attitude toward learning.

 Vocabulary is critical to a child’s success for the following reasons: